CIOSC/CAS-Digital-Credentials/scheme/methods-of-tests.md

 SHOULD be considered for inclusion in the normative document.
 Requirements related to testing equipment SHOULD follow the provisions concerning accuracy and calibration

 Adapted from ISO/IEC 17065

 * Methods of test can be used in combination with a number of related product standards and guides to demonstrate that a product complies with specified criteria.

+## Software Test Methods

+* **Black Box Testing** tests the functionality of an application based on the requirement specification.
+It does not focus on the internal structure or code of the application.
+* **White Box Testing** examines the program structure and business logic.
+Testers perform validation of the entire code structure of an application.
+It is also called clear box testing, glass box testing, open box testing, transparent box testing, and structural testing.
+* **Manual Testing** uses manual methods with human testers.
+* **Automated Testing** uses scripts and tools